biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * de Pedro, D., Ceccarelli, F.S., Vandame, R. et al. (2023) Congruence between species richness and phylogenetic diversity in North America for the bee genus Diadasia (Hymenoptera: Apidae).
 [Biodiversity and Conservation, 32, 4445–4459](https://doi.org/10.1007/s10531-023-02706-8).

   * Dlamini, W.M.D. and Loffler, L. (2023).
 Tree Species Diversity and Richness Patterns Reveal High Priority Areas for Conservation in Eswatini.
 In: Dhyani, S., Adhikari, D., Dasgupta, R., Kadaverugu, R. (eds) [Ecosystem and Species Habitat Modeling for Conservation and Restoration](https://doi.org/10.1007/978-981-99-0131-9_8).
 Springer, Singapore.

+  * Erst, A.S., Baasanmunkh, S., Tsegmed, Z. et al. (2023) Hotspot and conservation gap analysis of endemic vascular plants in the Altai Mountain Country based on a new global conservation assessment.
+[Global Ecology and Conservation, 47, e02647](https://doi.org/10.1016/j.gecco.2023.e02647)

   * Fernandes, N.B.G., Moraes, A.M. and Milward-de-Azevedo, M.A.
 (2023) Diversity of the Passiflora L. in the Serra do Mar ecoregion and the relationships with environmental gradients, South and Southeast, Brazil.
 [Acta Botanica Brasilia, 37, e20220314](https://doi.org/10.1590/1677-941X-ABB-2022-0314).